 What's the festival's ethos?

-The Instytut brand has been throwing parties for over 20 years now, building up a devoted following thanks to its extensive knowledge of techno and sharp understanding of what makes a great party.
+The Instytut brand has been throwing parties for over 20 years now, building up a devoted following thanks to their extensive knowledge of techno and sharp understanding of what makes a great party.

-Now though, they've decided to take that experience and apply it to a music festival for the first time.
-And festival-goers can expect the same underground vibes of its other events, but this time on a greater scale.
+Now though, they've decided to take that experience and apply it to a music festival for the first time - festival-goers can expect the same underground vibes of their other events, but this time on a greater scale.

-Combining a historic, industrial setting with a raw, deep and rave-y lineup, Instytut Festival is more than just the music, with festival-goers being able to experience a whole spectrum of audiovisual experiences throughout the 19th century fortress it calls home.
+Combining a historic, industrial setting with a raw, deep and rave-y lineup, Instytut Festival Music & Art is more than just the music, with festival-goers being able to experience a whole spectrum of audiovisual experiences throughout the 19th century fortress it calls home.

 It takes place in the longest building in Europe?

-That's right.
-The Citadel of Modlin Fortress, also known as the Garnizon Modlin, measures over 2km long and dates back over 200 years.
-It sits at the confluence of three rivers: the Vistula, the Narew and the Bug, and is amongst picturesque sandy beaches and eerie woodland.
+Correct.
+The Citadel of Modlin Fortress, commonly known as the Modlin Garrison, measures over 2km long and dates back over 200 years.
+It sits at the confluence of three rivers: the aforementioned Vistula, the Narew, and the Bug, and is situated amongst picturesque sandy beaches and eerie woodland.

-The ghostly, supernatural setting is the perfect backdrop for Instytut's debut festival.
+The ghostly, supernatural setting is the perfect locale for Instytut's industrial event of epic proportions.

 What kind of people will I find there?

-Pure techno heads, to be honest.
-You can thankfully forget about the selfie-loving instagrammers that are unfortunately too rife at many festivals and events these days.
+Pure techno heads, in all honesty.
+You can thankfully forget about the selfie-loving Instagram-ers that are unfortunately too rife at many festivals and events these days.